eternnoir/MCRest/README.md

 ## How to install

-Put plugin .jar to your bukkit server's plugin file.
+Put plugin's .jar file to your bukkit server's plugins dictionary.

 ### Build yourself.